uziwhoavg/Module_6_UZINCU608_PTO2403_Group-C_UZI-NCUBE_JSL06/README.md

     - `initMenuSystem(menu)`: Call the `displayMenuItems` function with the menu data and attach event listeners to menu items.

-5. **Testing**: Thoroughly test your application to ensure that it correctly filters songs by genre for each Guardian and displays the playlists on the web page.
-Verify that you can add items to the order and that the order total updates as expected.
+3. **Testing**: Thoroughly test your application to ensure that it can correctly add items to the order and that the order total updates as expected.

 ## What You Need to Do: